List on Bids44 →

 Essential Checks

-- Match chassis number — find the chassis number under the bonnet or on a doorframe sticker and ensure it matches the RC book and Parivahan app.
+2. Match chassis number — Find the chassis number (under the bonnet, on a doorframe sticker, or near the driver’s seat) and ensure it matches the RC book.
+This confirms the car’s identity.

-- Check all four tyres — look for uneven wear, which indicates alignment issues or accident damage.
-Also, check the tyre age using the date code.
+5. Inspect all four tyres — Look for uneven wear, which can indicate alignment issues, suspension problems, or even accident damage.
+Check the tyre manufacturing date code.

-- Open bonnet — inspect for oil leaks around the engine, check coolant levels, battery age, and the condition of belts and hoses.
+6. Open the bonnet — Look for any oil leaks around the engine, check coolant and brake fluid levels, inspect the battery terminals for corrosion, and visually check the condition of belts and hoses.

-- Drive for 15+ minutes — test acceleration, braking (no pulling to one side), gear shifts (smoothness), and steering vibration at 80+ kmph.
+8. Drive for 15+ minutes — Test acceleration, braking (listen for squeals, feel for wobbles), gear shifts (smoothness, clutch feel for manuals, jerks for AMT), and steering vibration at varying speeds, especially 80+ kmph.

-- Check all electricals — test power windows, central locking, ORVMs, infotainment system, all lights, and reverse camera.
+9. Check all electricals — Test power windows, central locking, ORVMs, headlights, tail lights, fog lamps, indicators, music system, and reverse camera.

-- Look for paint mismatch — walk around the car in good light to spot variations in paint shade between panels, which suggests accident repair.
-Also, check panel gaps for consistency.
+10. Look for paint mismatch and panel gaps — Inspect the car in good daylight for any variations in paint shade between panels or inconsistent panel gaps, which indicate accident repairs.

-- Verify duplicate key is available — getting a new smart key from the dealer for an Altroz can cost ₹8,000-₹15,000.
+12. Verify duplicate key availability — Ensure the seller provides both original keys.
+Getting a new smart key from Tata can cost ₹8,000-₹15,000.

 Insider Checks

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel, particularly at the 10 and 2 o’clock positions.
+THE STEERING WHEEL WEAR TEST Run your hands all around the steering wheel rim, especially at the 10 and 2 o’clock positions.
 These are the spots that wear first from daily grip.
-A genuinely low-kilometre car will have uniform texture all around.
-If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer says.
-Replacing a steering wheel can be ₹8,000-₹15,000, but it also indicates heavy use.
+A truly low-km Altroz will have uniform texture all around.
+If the 10 and 2 o’clock areas are smoother, shinier, or feel more worn than the 6 o’clock position, the car has seen a lot of driving, irrespective of the odometer reading.
+Replacing a steering wheel to hide wear is an expensive fix, costing ₹5,000-₹15,000.

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or sag.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If, say, the passenger door sags more than the driver’s door, that specific door was likely replaced or heavily used.
-Fixing saggy hinges or replacing them can cost ₹2,000-₹5,000 per door.
+THE DOOR HINGE SAG TEST Open each door about halfway and gently lift the outer edge of the door upward.
+There should be almost no play or movement in the hinges.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door might have been removed or damaged during an accident repair.
+If a passenger door sags more than the driver’s door, that specific door was likely subjected to more stress or replaced—a repair can be ₹3,000-₹8,000 per door.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Get a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST Use a paint thickness gauge (you can buy one for ₹500-₹1,000 online) to check every panel.
 Factory paint on an Altroz is typically 100-130 microns.
-Readings above 200 microns almost certainly mean the panel has been repainted, likely after an accident.
-If you don’t have a gauge, use a fridge magnet—it sticks weaker to repainted surfaces due to the extra layers of paint and body filler.
-Always check the ROOF; very few people repaint the roof unless there was a serious accident.
-Missing significant accident damage can cost you ₹30,000-₹1,00,000 in future repairs and structural integrity.
+Readings above 200 microns strongly suggest repainting, usually due to accident damage.
+If you don’t have a gauge, use a simple fridge magnet—it will stick noticeably weaker or fall off entirely on areas with excessive body filler or multiple layers of paint.
+Always check the roof; it’s rarely repainted unless there was a serious accident, revealing true paint history.
+Missing this could cost you ₹20,000-₹50,000 in future bodywork.

-THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a 4-digit number in an oval (e.g., “2523” means week 25 of 2023).
-If the car is from 2020 but the tyres are from 2018 or 2019, they are either old stock or the car is older than claimed.
-If all four tyres have different dates, it suggests multiple replacements due to high usage or punctures, which is suspicious for a low-km car.
-Incorrect or old tyres compromise safety and cost ₹15,000-₹22,000 to replace.
+THE TYRE DATE CODE CHECK Look at the sidewall of each tyre for a four-digit number usually enclosed in an oval, like “2523” (meaning week 25 of 2023).
+If the car is from 2020 but the tyres are from 2018 or 2019, they are either very old stock or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements due to punctures or wear, which implies high usage.
+Replacing a full set of tyres can cost ₹16,000-₹25,000.

-THE OBD2 SCANNER TEST (₹800 Investment Saves Lakhs): Buy a simple Bluetooth OBD2 scanner (like an ELM327 clone for ₹800-₹1,500).
-Plug it into the port usually found under the dashboard (often near the steering column).
-Use a free app like Torque (Android) or Car Scanner (iOS/Android).
-The car’s ECU often stores the real odometer reading and hidden error codes that don’t trigger dashboard lights.
+THE OBD2 SCANNER TEST Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner (available on Amazon).
+Plug it into the port usually found under the dashboard.
+Use a free app like Torque or Car Scanner.
+The car’s ECU stores the real odometer reading and any hidden error codes.
 If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
-Hidden error codes can reveal underlying engine, transmission, or sensor issues that could cost ₹10,000-₹50,000 to repair.
+Additionally, check for persistent error codes, which could point to expensive engine or sensor issues that might cost ₹10,000-₹50,000 to fix.

 Common Scams to Watch For (India 2026)

-Fake Service Records: Sellers might forge service stamps or create fake digital records to show a “full service history.”
-Always cross-check the VIN (Vehicle Identification Number) with an authorized Tata service centre via a phone call.
-They can verify the actual service history associated with that VIN.
-A car without genuine service history is a huge gamble.
+Fake Service Records Some sellers forge service stamps or create fake digital records to show a clean maintenance history.
+Always cross-check the VIN (Vehicle Identification Number) with an authorized Tata service center by calling them directly.
+They can verify the car’s complete service history in their system.
+Gaps or inconsistencies can indicate neglect or fraud.

 Seller’s Guide — How to Maximize Your Tata Altroz Resale